 1. How much does the tour cost?

-Tickets cost $60 to $80 depending on what day and time you are booking for.
+Tickets cost $55.
+Depending on what day and time you are booking for this can be higher.

 2. How long is the tour?